SnpM/opentdf-mcp/DESIGN.md

 ## Technical Stack

 - Go or JS (will ask Brian for advice and explore APIs further)
-    - Nibs is more comfortable with JS, and JS translates better to a web stack
+    - Nibs is more comfortable with JS, and JS has better MCP ecosystem
     - Go has the policy simulator
 - [OpenTDF Service](https://github.com/opentdf/platform) for core functionality
 - [OpenTDF Service](https://github.com/opentdf/platform) to authenticate clients and expose ABAC controlled MCP functions